mrsac7/placement-resources/Google/README.md

 **Output:**

-An maximum number of cookies she can eat and the maximum energy she can attain after each step.
+Print two lines.
+In the first line, print the maximum number of cookies she can eat and in the next line print _N_ integers denoting the maximum energy she can attain after each step.

 **Constraints:**